 I could list many “favorite” destinations in this extraordinary country.
 But here are 8 you shouldn’t miss.

-- Split.
+Split.
 This ancient city is one of Croatia’s several UNESCO World Heritage sites.
 At its heart is the Roman emperor Diocletian’s palace, built at the turn of the fourth century.
-The palace complex islike its own small city, featuring a maze of marble walkways that offer easy access to shops, cafes and bars.
+The palace complex is an ancient center, featuring a maze of marble walkways that offer easy access to shops, cafes and bars.
 Split also boasts a great food scene, a lively seaside promenade, and a busy night life.
 It’s an ideal base for day trips to many of the Adriatic islands.

 Rovinj.
 Brightly painted buildings and fishing boats line the seafront of this small town on the Istrian peninsula making it one of the most-photographed coastal villages in Croatia.
 Tradition is important here, as is a vast, varied cuisine, which combines Mediteranean, Slavic and Hungarian influences.
 Popular day trips from Rovinj include truffle hunting, visits to the Meneghetti winery, and tours of the medieval town of Motovun.

 Plitvice Lakes.
 A natural phenomenon and a UNESCO World Heritage site, Plitvice is one of the most beautiful natural wonders in all of Europe.
-It encompasses 16 turquoise lakes connected by waterfalls, and visitors explore the area via wooden walkways winding through lush forest.
+It encompasses 16 turquoise lakes connected by waterfalls that extend into a limestone canyon.
+Visitors can explore the area via wooden walkways that wind through and across water and lush forest.
 Croatians love to spend free time here!

-- Ston.
+Ston.
 This history-laden city is the place to sample fresh-plucked oysters from a crystal-blue lagoon and to meet an oyster farmer!
-Ston’s protective walls, dating to the 13th century, represent one of the longest-preserved fortification systems in the world.
+Ston’s protective walls, dating from the 13th century, represent one of the longest-preserved fortification systems in the world.

 Korcula.
 Take a speed boat or ferry to the island known as “little Dubrovnik.”
 The main town is a historic, walled village with Venetian Renaissance architecture and colorful markets.
 Explore the town’s unique past; spend a day at the beach; or visit a local wine producer or olive grove.
 Built as a Greek colony and later under Venetian and Austrian rule, Korcula has a deep and fascinating history.
 It’s also the birthplace of Marco Polo and was a favorite weekend destination of Catholic popes throughout the Middle Ages.